demainic/BSY/IO.md

 performance.
 Discuss the results and verify your understanding*

 This Command creates a file named "testfile_n".
-The if option sets the input file, in this case alle zeros.
+The if option sets the input file, in this case all zeros.
 The of sets the output file. bs = blocksize and count = number of blocks.
-To Use this command first you neet to create the folder and five the ubuntu user ownership.
+To Use this command first you need to create the folder and five the ubuntu user ownership.
 To make it parallel you can use a loop:

 ```
 sudo mkdir /mnt/iotest